Scalingo/documentation/src/_posts/databases/postgresql/2000-01-01-backing-up.md

 | Business | 1                    |

-## Understanding On-Demand Backups
+## Understanding Periodic Backups

-On-Demand backups are done on a daily basis.
+Periodic backups are done on a daily basis.
 They consist in dumping your database in an archive that we keep during a certain amount of time.

 For Business plans, the backup is done on the secondary node to avoid any impact on your primary node.

-### Retention Policy for On-Demand Backups
+### Retention Policy for Periodic Backups

 We keep a limited amount of backups depending on your database plan:
 - A daily backup is retained for the last 7 days, which means that we will keep